karina-krupodior/capstone-1/capstone_1/README.md

 ## 🙏 **Acknowledgements**

-- This project was developed as part of a personal initiative by [Karyna Krupodor].
+- This project was developed for personal use by [Karyna Krupodor].
-- Thanks to David for the challenge and great resources, teaching, explaining, and especially for the dad jokes!
+- Special thanks to David for providing the challenge, valuable resources, clear explanations,
+- and — of course — the jokes that kept things fun!

 ---

 ## 🌱 **Best Practices Followed**

-- **Clear and structured documentation** to enhance user and developer experience.
 - **Modular project structure** for maintainability.
 - **Separation of concerns**: The business logic, model, and UI are in separate packages for clarity.
 - **Meaningful variable and method names** for easy understanding of the code.